Teero888/solo_progress/README.md

 ### How to PR:
 1. Add your `.demo` file to `public/demos/`.
-2. Run `python parse_maps.py` to update the data.
-3. Submit a Pull Request with your changes.
+2. Submit a Pull Request with your changes.

 ## License